ivogeorg/msl-clang-002/README.md

 4. The CLRS [Introduction to Algorithms 3rd ed](http://ressources.unisciel.fr/algoprog/s00aaroot/aa00module1/res/%5BCormen-AL2011%5DIntroduction_To_Algorithms-A3.pdf).
 Chapter 12 is on binary trees and chapter 13 is on red-black trees. _Note: I don't know if this pedagogic resources website has the right to publish this book, but it has been up for a long time and has not been taken down.
 Assume your own reponsibility for using it.
 The required API is based on this book, which shows pseudocode for all functions._

 #### Note
 The approaches in the above resources may differ significantly.
+For example, the Wikipedia article splits different cases into separate functions; the libavl implementation deals with generic nodes and allows duplicates; the implementation supporting the visualization also allows duplicates.

 See [Detailed instructions](#detailed-instructions) for the requirements.

 ## Use of libraries